 And you’re all done!
 You can make these in an afternoon or two depending on your sewing experience.
 Just think of how much money you’ll save by making these yourself 🙂

 To open your new French Door Curtains just fold the hem over the rod then fold them over one more time.
 Sometimes if I want the curtains open even more I’ll fold them a third time.

 Here’s a closeup of what my french door curtain panels they look like when they’re all open.
 Most days I just open the two middle curtains but in the winter I open them all.

 Are you ready to tackle making your own french door curtains?
 I know you can do it!
-But if you’re not into sewing, or you don’t have the time, you can also buy these I found at Walmart; I still prefer the looks of mine when they’re open versus any I’ve seen online.
+But if you’re not into sewing, or you don’t have the time, you can also buy these at Walmart; I still prefer the looks of mine when they’re open versus any I’ve seen online.

 Love it!
 Pin It!!